Frequently Asked Questions

 Important: COVID-19 statement of Peponi Wellness, LLC

-If you think you have been exposed to COVID‑19 and develop a fever and symptoms, such as cough or difficulty breathing, CALL your healthcare provider for medical advice.
+If you think you have been exposed to COVID‑19 and develop a fever and symptoms, such as cough or difficulty breathing, CALL your primary healthcare provider for medical advice.

 For informational purposes only.
 Consult your local medical authority for advice.